-It important that you and your students are supported in accessing appropriate resource.
+It is important that you and your students are supported in accessing appropriate resource.
 Below are a range of resources that may support you and your students build a sense of wellbeing.

 Be You provides educators with information, resources and strategies for helping children and young people achieve their best possible mental health.

 Be You has developed a resource to help educators respond to the mental health impact of the coronavirus (COVID-19) pandemic.

 Student Wellbeing Hub